Can I Install A Power Point Anywhere?

 Then, divide this number by 182.88cm (6 feet).
 Consistently round fractions up to the nearest whole number—installing extra outlets is better than coming up short.

 For example, if a bedroom has 254cm (8 feet, 4 inches) of total wall length, you would divide 254 by 182.88cm (6 feet) and get 13.84, which requires up to 14 outlets.
-Be sure not to overload circuits if installing more beyond minimums.
+Be sure not to overload circuits if installing more than the minimum.

 The electrical code sets minimum outlet requirements for all bedrooms.
 Compared to kitchens, electrical installations for bathrooms require less effort.
 Bedrooms must have at least two wall-mounted duplex outlets and cannot be connected to a single three-way switch.